-Quicken Loans Sport Zone, Cadillac Square- Detroit.
+Quicken Loans Sport Zone, Cadillac Square - Detroit, Michigan.
 Source: jessekassel.com

-Temporary Park - basketball and volleyball courts are temporarily built along streets adjacent to Cadillac Square in downtown Detroit during the summer.
+Temporary Park - Basketball and volleyball courts are temporarily built along streets adjacent to Cadillac Square in downtown Detroit during the summer.
 Hosted by Downtown Detroit Partnership, it involves local artists, non-profits, and private sponsors.
-Expansion of active recreation into areas that lack that type of recreation.
-Temporary seating furniture and basketball/volleyball courts transform this space and offer the community of residents and workers a way to interact with each other in a central location.
-Near established retail and commercial uses also benefit from the extra hours of additional activities during the night.
+Expansion of active recreation into areas that lack that type of recreation bring players and observers inot the city.
+Temporary seating and basketball/volleyball courts transform this space and offer the community of residents and workers a way to interact with each other in a central location.
+Established retail and commercial uses also benefit from the extra hours of activities during the night.